julien-f/js-json-rpc/README.md

 > The `onMessage` parameter is optional, it can be omitted if this
 > peer does not handle notifications and requests.

+> Note: For security concerns, only exceptions which are instance of
+> `JsonRpcError` will be transmitted to the remote peer, all others
+> will be substituted by an instance of `UnknownError`.

 #### Connection